AfroDeivid/automatic-interviews-processing/README.md

 # Mentions

-This work relies heavily on the **Whisper-Diarization** framework to handle transcription and diarization of audio files into structured text formats.
+This work relies heavily on the **Whisper-Diarization** framework to handle transcription and diarization of audio files into structured text formats, which is licensed under the BSD 2-Clause License.

 ```bibtex
 @unpublished{hassouna2024whisperdiarization,